 - Impression Distribution – Impression distribution represents the percentage of viewable, non-viewable, and undetermined ad impressions.

 These performance metrics help the organizations to measure ad viewability rates and detect how many impressions are viewable and non-viewable.
 Although MRC has defined a few metrics to identify and measure valid impressions, it’s difficult for measurement vendors to measure 100% ad viewability with accuracy.

-Now that you know the MRC Standards, it is time to understand how to improve your ad viewability (and ad revenue)
+Now that you know the MRC Viewability Standards, it is time to understand how to improve your ad viewability (and ad revenue)